-Michael J. Kieffer studies the language and literacy development of students from linguistically diverse backgrounds.
-A former middle school teacher, he aims to conduct research that can inform instruction and policy to improve the reading outcomes of students in urban schools, especially adolescent English language learners.
-His research has included longitudinal studies of the reading and language development of English language learners, experimental evaluations of academic vocabulary instruction, and secondary analyses of large longitudinal datasets.
-He collaborates widely with colleagues in other disciplines, including developmental psychology, applied statistics, special education, and educational policy.
-He is currently most fascinated by the roles of attention-regulation skills in reading comprehension, metalinguistic skills involved in vocabulary learning, English language learners' long-term developmental trajectories, and improving classrooms to support skills at the intersection of social and academic development.
-(Click on CV link above for publications and other information.)
+Michael J. Kieffer (He/Him) studies the language and literacy development of students from linguistically diverse backgrounds.
+A former middle school teacher, he aims to conduct research that can inform instruction and policy to improve the reading outcomes of students in urban schools, especially multilingual learners.
+He has published over 50 articles, including longitudinal studies of the reading and language development of English learners, experimental evaluations of vocabulary instruction, and secondary analyses of large longitudinal datasets.
+Committed to interdisciplinarity, he collaborates widely with colleagues in other areas, including developmental psychology, applied statistics, special education, and educational policy.
+His research has received funding and awards from the Institute of Education Sciences (IES), Spencer Foundation, American Educational Research Association, and the International Reading Association

 With a $1.4 million grant from the IES, he currently leads a mixed-methods, experimental study on whether and how heterogeneous grouping affects English learners' language, reading, and social network development.
 He is also an investigator on the $10-million IES-funded Center for the Success of English Learners, where he leads a strand of research on policies and system-level practices that constrain or enhance secondary English learners' access to the general curriculum.
 He also serves on the leadership team for NYU's IES-funded Predoctoral Interdisciplinary Training program.
 Prospective doctoral students are encouraged to check out this unique program and if interested, express that interest in their applications.